christianburke/Kellogg-CompSci/README.md

 --More swift

 --Weird error with a single name function auto-selecting based on input...
 Really not sure why.
 Just renamed the function for now.

+##Wed.
+April 6th
+--Fine tuned the layout of the calculator app

+--Still learning swift